The Ultimate Guide to Iceland's Golden Circle

 - 1. Fontana Geothermal Baths

-Learn everything you need to know about Iceland's amazing Golden Circle route.
-Discover spectacular natural sights, such as bursting geysers, roaring waterfalls, and a fissure between two tectonic plates.
+Explore everything you need to know about Iceland's incredible Golden Circle route!
+Discover breathtaking natural wonders like erupting geysers, powerful waterfalls, and an impressive rift between two tectonic plates.

-The Golden Circle is Iceland's most popular sightseeing route.
-You can combine it with a number of other activities and excursions, and you should browse the largest selection of Golden Circle tours in Iceland before you plan your trip.
+The Golden Circle is Iceland’s most popular sightseeing route.
+It is close to Reykjavik and you can pair it with thrilling activities and excursions on Iceland's largest selection of Golden Circle tours to create your ultimate adventure in Iceland!

-Continue reading this article to learn more about the best route to the Golden Circle, worthy stops along the way, main highlights, and must-see attractions.
-You can also save a number of Golden Circle maps and itineraries to your travel plan!
+Continue reading this article to learn more about the best route to the Golden Circle, worthy stops, main highlights, and must-see attractions.
+You can also save several Golden Circle maps and itineraries to your travel plan!

 What Is the Golden Circle in Iceland?

-The Golden Circle consists of three equally stunning locations in Southwest Iceland:
+The Golden Circle is the most famous route to take when visiting Iceland, and it consists of three equally stunning locations in Southwest Iceland:

 Thingvellir National Park